 - Cooling savings are not considered in the example scenarios due to the following: - The equipment is assumed to be installed at the time of new construction or end-of-life.
 In these cases, a new heat pump is being compared with new high efficiency air conditioning equipment. - The delta between standard cooling equipment efficiencies and heat pump cooling efficiencies for new equipment can vary with some heat pumps being more efficient and some less.
-While cooling savings are not included in the scenarios presented, the calculator tool can be utilized to run options with cooling savings or penalties considered. - Net present cost (NPC) calculations assume a 15-year timeline to represent the average life of heat pump equipment according to ASHRAE. - Baseline heating systems are assumed to be 80% efficient.
+While cooling savings are not included in the scenarios presented, the calculator tool can be utilized to run options with cooling savings or penalties considered. - Net present cost (NPC) calculations assume a 15-year timeline to represent the average life of heat pump equipment according to ASHRAE9. - Baseline heating systems are assumed to be 80% efficient.
 For retrofits, older equipment may have lower efficiencies which would produce additional operating cost savings when compared to the new heat pump retrofit.

-http://weblegacy.ashrae.org/publicdatabase/system\service\life.asp?selected\system\type=1
+^{9 &}lt;u>http://weblegacy.ashrae.org/publicdatabase/system_service_life.asp?selected_system_type=1

-Energy use and operating costs are all based on the existing building utility data for the (2) buildings evaluated.
+• Energy use and operating costs are all based on the existing building utility data for the (2) buildings evaluated.
 Actual results will vary for new construction buildings and existing buildings with different loads or operating characteristics.
 New construction buildings may have lower natural gas consumption depending on the current code requirements, envelope design, and equipment efficiencies.
-A lower natural gas baseline will reduce the cost penalty of converting to all electric.